 Auralism

-Auralism is a sexual fetish defined as sexual arousal or excitement caused by sound.
-This sound might be music, thunder, a voice, moans and growls, the crack of a whip, or the actual sounds of sex itself.
+Auralism, also known as acousticophilia or auditory kink, is a sexual fetish defined as sexual arousal or excitement caused by sound.
+This sound might be music, thunder, a voice, moans and growls, breathing, the crack of a whip, or the actual sounds of sex itself.
 In some cases, sound is simply a small additional turn-on, while for others it is a requirement to achieve sexual gratification.

 Some people have even argued that auralism can be understood as a form of queerness.
 Seeing sound and music as sexual turn-ons shifts the focus away from more typical visual fetishes and opens the door to pleasure that isn’t tied to the physical body.